 If victims are awarded restitution and have questions about payments, they may contact the U.S. Attorney's Office Financial Litigation Unit at (208) 334-1211 or the U.S. District Court's Financial Administrator at (208) 334-9207.

 The Idaho Crime Victims Compensation Program (ICVCP) provides reimbursement to eligible victims and their families for certain crime-related expenses.
 ICVCP benefits may cover medical, counseling and funeral expenses, as well as wages lost as a direct result of the crime.
 The program does not cover property losses or provide compensation for pain and suffering.
-Victims may contact the ICVCP at (208) 334-6080 or 1-800-950-2110 or go the their website by clicking here.
+Victims may contact the ICVCP at (208) 334-6080 or 1-800-950-2110 or go to their website by clicking here https://crimevictimcomp.idaho.gov/ .

 It is a federal offense to threaten, intimidate, or harass a victim or witness in a criminal proceeding.
 Victims or witnesses who are threatened or feel harassed because of their involvement in a case should notify the investigating agency or, in an emergency, call 911.